chintitomasud3/MyNotes/Security Concepts/Cybersecurity Understanding the CIA Triad.md

 - Distributed Denial of Service (DDoS) attacks
 - Hardware or software failures
 - Natural disasters or power outages
+1. **Denial of Service** can be mitigated using firewalls to block unauthorized connections
+2. **Power outages** can be mitigated using redundant power and generators
+3. **Hardware failures** can be mitigated using redundant components
+4. **Destruction** can be mitigated using backups 5.
+Service outages

 **Example Interview Question:**